audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

    issues, giving us steps to reproduce them so they can be fixed:

-    * Projects do not reopen properly with "orphaned" or "missing" blockfiles or "duplicate attribute" errors
+    * Projects do not reopen properly with "orphaned" or "missing" blockfiles or "duplicate attribute" errors.
-    * Projects do not re-open properly from the Automatic Crash Recovery dialogue
+    * Projects do not re-open properly from the Automatic Crash Recovery dialogue.
-    * Projects crash when applying repeated effects towards the end of audio tracks
+    * Projects crash when applying repeated effects towards the end of audio tracks.
-    * AIFF files import as noise
+    * AIFF files import as noise.
+    * (Windows) After a period launching correctly, Audacity may not come up on top at launch.
+Workaround: Right-click over Audacity's Taskbar icon > "Maximize" or "Restore", ALT - tab, or reset the audacity.cfg settings file by removing all content except "NewPrefsInitialized=1".
-    * (Windows XP, reported on) Clicks during recording
+    * (Windows XP, reported on) Clicks during recording.
-    * (Windows) Timer Record unreliable with recordings starting before and ending after midnight
+    * (Windows) Timer Record unreliable with recordings starting before and ending after midnight.
-    * (Linux) After opening a sufficiently long audio file, opening a second file of any size leads to locked GUI/console messages until first file completes play
+    * (Linux) After opening a sufficiently long audio file, opening a second file of any size leads to locked GUI/console messages until first file completes play.

+ * (Windows 7) On launching Audacity, "Runtime Error Program:(location)
+    R6034" occurs.
+Workaround: Right-click over audacity.exe and change compatibility mode to Vista SP2 or XP SP3.

- * (Windows) On Vista, and on XP with some USB microphones, the system mixer level sliders and the Audacity Mixer Toolbar level sliders act independently.
-The achieved recorded level only matches the level indicated on the Recording VU meter if the Audacity input slider is at 100%.
+ * (Windows) On Vista and 7, and on XP with some USB microphones, the Audacity input/output level sliders act independently of/incorrectly with system level sliders.
+    * The achieved recorded level only matches the level indicated on the Recording VU meter if the Audacity input slider is at 100%.
+    * On Vista, adjusting the system level sliders then starting to record may reset the system level sliders unless monitoring is on.

- * (Windows) On Vista, input sources such as microphone and line-in must be selected in the Audacity Audio I/O Preferences, not the Mixer Toolbar input selector.
+ * (Windows) On Vista and 7, input sources such as microphone and line-in must be selected in the Audacity Audio I/O Preferences, not the Mixer Toolbar input selector.

+ * (Windows) After a period of use, Audacity may not come up on top at launch.
+Right-click over Audacity's Taskbar icon > "Maximize" or "Restore", ALT - tab, or reset the audacity.cfg settings file by removing all content except "NewPrefsInitialized=1".

  * (Windows) Timer Record cannot maintain scheduled duration if system clock changes.